aehrc/VariantSpark/contributions/AwsMarketplace/README.md

 [Link to VariantSpark on Marketplace](https://aws.amazon.com/marketplace/pp/AEHRC-VariantSpark-Notebook/B07YVND4TD)

 Installing and configuring a computer cluster with all required software is a complicated and time-consuming task.
 The VariantSpark module on AWS Marketplace is made to simplify the process.
 It creates an AWS EMR computer cluster and provide user with the link to a Jupyter notebook, baked by the cluster.
-The cluster is preconfigured with VariantSpark and Hail installed and an example notebook to help you build your own pipeline.
+The cluster is preconfigured with VariantSpark installed and an example notebook to help you build your own pipeline.
 This document includes:

 - A detailed specification of what is created by this module is provided in _Specification_.
 - A step-by-step guide with screenshots is provided for user in _Step by Step Guide to Use VariantSpark Marketplace Module_.